 Here's everything you need to know about Night Sight and how it works.

-What phones are getting Night Sight?
+What phones get Night Sight?

 The best part of this news is that Night Sight will work on both the front and back cameras, so you should be able to get some great selfies as well.